 10. What we don’t do with your personal information

 We never sell or share your information to other organisations, to use for their own purposes.

-The GDPR (General Data Protection Regulations (Regulation (EU) 2016/679)) gives you rights over your personal information and how we use it.
-These include:
+In certain circumstances data protection laws give you rights over your personal information and how we use it.
+These include the right to:

-- If you wish to exercise any of these rights please contact our Data Protection Officer Dr George Hibbert at firstname.lastname@example.org.
+- If you wish to exercise any of these rights please contact our Data Protection Manager, Dr George Hibbert at firstname.lastname@example.org.